Progression into digital health

 So called digital healthcare will thus become healthcare provided on a digital platform, turning every individual within the health system into a higher performing learning and knowledge-based worker.

-Professor James Boyd: To be able to understand health systems better, we need to be able to join up information, to have the complete story about an individual’s journey through the health service.
+James Boyd (JB): To be able to understand health systems better, we need to be able to join up information, to have the complete story about an individual’s journey through the health service.
 The ability to join together a person visits with their GP and then be able to use that to inform how their journey through the health system progresses, whether there is a trip to hospital or a contact with community services; allows us a better understanding of a person’s journey and how we can improve such services.

 If we can achieve a joined-up approach to data, then that’s the starting point for a lot of different types of research.
 If we can also incorporate the data from new technology like wearable devices to collect information about a person’s exercise, their diet and blood pressure on a routine basis, it will supplement the information we already have.